stefanwalther/deploy-docker-swarm/local-vagrant/README.md

 ## Summary

-The following tasks will be performed:
+The following tasks will be performed in this solution:

-- Create a few machines on your local VirtualBox
+- Create a configurable number of machines (managers & workers) on your local VirtualBox
 - Init a Docker swarm (manager + worker nodes)
 - Deploy a Docker stack (Docker compose v3; swarm mode)